-4. FAMILIARITY WITH DETAILS OF THE PROJECT (10%)
+4. FAMILIARITY WITH DETAILS OF THE PROJECT (25%)

-Nomi Design is headquartered in Lexington, KY just off of Winchester Road about two miles from the project site.
-Two of our team live in the neighborhood of the community center and have personal knowledge and interest in the well-being of the neighborhood.
+NOMI Design is headquartered in Lexington, KY just off of Winchester Road about two miles from the project site.
+Three of our team live in the neighborhood of the community center and have personal knowledge and interest in the well-being of the neighborhood.
+NOMI + KFI sucessfully completed Phase 1 of the project and is well versed with the scope, team, and existing space

-5. DEGREE OF LOCAL EMPLOYMENT (20%)
+5. DEGREE OF LOCAL EMPLOYMENT (5%)

-Nomi and the consultants included in this proposal have offices based in Lexington where 100% of the work for this project will take place.
+NOMI and the consultants included in this proposal have offices based in Lexington where 100% of the work for this project will take place.

-Thank you for considering Nomi to consult with you on your upcoming project.
+Thank you for considering NOMI to consult with you on your upcoming project.
 We invite you to read more about who we are, what we do, and how we do it in the attached firm profile.
 We look forward to speaking with you soon in more detail.